hectorproko/WEB-SOLUTION-WITH-WORDPRESS/Steps.md

 # WEB-SOLUTION-WITH-WORDPRESS

 Before we start we need to have an environment to work with.
-I will we using my AWS account to create an EC2 instance with an Ubuntu Server.
+I will we using my AWS account to create two EC2 instances (**Webserver** and **DB Server**)with Red-Hat as the OS.

 Use link: